pingcap/docs/br/backup-storage-azblob.md

 ### Method 1: Back up and restore data using Azure AD (recommended)

 This section describes how to back up and restore data using Azure AD.
-Before backup or restore, you need to configure environment variables.
+Before backup or restoration, you need to configure environment variables.

 #### Configure environment variables

-In the operating environment of BR and TiKV, you should configure the environment variables `$AZURE_CLIENT_ID`, `$AZURE_TENANT_ID`, and `$AZURE_CLIENT_SECRET` must be configured.
+In the operating environment of BR and TiKV, configure the environment variables `$AZURE_CLIENT_ID`, `$AZURE_TENANT_ID`, and `$AZURE_CLIENT_SECRET`.

 - When you start a cluster using TiUP, TiKV uses the "systemd" service.
 The following example provides how to configure the preceding three environment variables as parameters for TiKV: